 - Calling or attempting to attract the attention of a service animal; and

 - Attempting to separate a service animal from its handler.

-Any person who believes that his/her rights to use a service animal on College property have been violated may file a complaint under the College’s Affirmative Action Plan by contacting the College’s Affirmative Action Officer Lisa Tarantino, Interim Vice President of Human Resources and Affirmative Action, Hudnall Administration Building, D207 at 508.678.2811, ext.
+Any person who believes that his/her rights to use a service animal on College property have been violated may file a complaint under the College’s Affirmative Action Plan by contacting the College’s Affirmative Action Officer Nadine Dowling, Interim Executive Director of Human Resources and Affirmative Action, Hudnall Administration Building, D207 at 508.678.2811, ext.
 2569.